 Corporations and LLCs taxed as Corporations deriving income from Louisiana sources must file Franchise Taxes in Louisiana, regardless of profitability or income tax liability.
 Louisiana has detailed information about franchise taxes on the Revenue Department's website.

-It’s worth noting that Louisiana is repealing its corporation franchise tax for taxable periods beginning on or after January 1, 2026.
+It’s worth noting that Louisiana is repealing its corporation franchise tax for franchise tax periods beginning on or after January 1, 2026.
 For periods ending before January 1, 2026, the information below still applies.

-The initial corporation franchise tax is $110, unless it’s late, then penalties and interest apply (the 2024 Form for the Initial Return has instructions).
+The initial corporation franchise tax is $110, unless it’s late, then penalties and interest apply.

 On subsequent franchise tax filings, the Louisiana Franchise Tax is based on the amount of capital employed in Louisiana.
 “Form CIFT-620, Louisiana Corporation Income and Franchise Tax return” has several schedules to help you calculate the factors in your tax due.